Catalog: Capital Area Intermediate Unit 15 (WebReg)

 Dates: 10/24/2025

 School Enrollment & Orientation: This session will bring together administrators, ELD specialists, counselors, and social workers to strengthen school orientation practices for multilingual learners and their families.
 Participants will review enrollment procedures, explore strategies for student orientation and scheduling, and more!
 We encourage districts to bring an interdisciplinary team to this event as there will be an optional time for team planning with consultant support in the afternoon.
-The schedule for the day is as follows: 9:00 am- 12:00 pm Content; 12:00- 1:00 pm Sponsored Lunch; 1:00- 3:00 pm Built In Team Planning Time with Consultant Support (Optional)
+The schedule for the day is as follows: 9:00 am- 12:00 pm Content; 12:00- 1:00 pm Lunch; 1:00- 3:00 pm Built In Team Planning Time with Consultant Support (Optional)

-72. Innovative Approaches to Gifted Education Workshop
+23. Innovative Approaches to Gifted Education Workshop

-Program: Professional Development (ACT 48)
+Program: Educational Services - Professional Development

 Location: CAIU Board Room (Enola, PA) [map]